peak-gao/code-notes/react-basics.md

     - Stateless functional components don’t support state or lifecycle methods
     - This is a good thing.
 Why?
 Because it protects from laziness
         - it’s always tempting to add state to a presentational component when you’re in a hurry
-        - It’s a quick way to hack in a feature.
-Since stateless functional components don’t support local state, you can’t easily hack in some state in a moment of laziness
+        - It’s a quick way to hack in a feature
+        - Since stateless functional components don’t support local state, you can’t easily hack in some state in a moment of laziness
         - Thus, stateless functional components programatically enforce keeping the component pure
         - You’re forced to put state management where it belongs: in higher level container components
 - stateless functional components require less typing which translates less noise so cleaner code means readability is improved